luxonis/depthai-docs-website/source/pages/faq.rst

 Installing for NVIDIA Jetson and Xavier is now the same set of instructions as Ubuntu.
 See `here <https://docs.luxonis.com/en/latest/pages/api/#ubuntu>`__ and following the standard Ubuntu instructions.

-Also don't forget about the udev rules after you have that set up:
+Also don't forget about the udev rules after you have that set up.
+And make sure to unplug and replug your depthai after having run the following commands (this allows Linux to execute the modification of the USB rules).

 .. code-block:: bash